-Shareholders representing 51.03% of the share capital and votes attended the Annual General Meeting held on 28 April 2016 in Sandviken, Sweden.
+Shareholders representing 49.52 percent of the share capital and votes attended the Annual General Meeting held on 27 April 2017 in Sandviken, Sweden.
 Sven Unger, attorney-at-law, was elected to chair the meeting.
-Resolutions passed at the Meeting included the following:
+Resolutions passed at the General Meeting included the following:

-- Dividend of 2.50 SEK per share - Election of Björn Rosengren and Helena Stjernholm as new members of the Board and re-election of Board members Jennifer Allerton, Claes Boustedt, Jürgen Geissinger, Johan Karlström, Johan Molin and Lars Westerberg.
-Re-election of Johan Molin as Chairman of the Board. - Guidelines for remuneration of senior executives - A long-term incentive program in the form of a performance share program for about 350 senior executives and key employees in the Group - Re-election of KPMG AB as auditor
+- Dividend of 2.75 SEK per share - Election of Marika Fredriksson as new member of the Board and re-election of Board members Jennifer Allerton, Claes Boustedt, Johan Karlström, Johan Molin, Björn Rosengren, Helena Stjernholm and Lars Westerberg.
+Re-election of Johan Molin as Chairman of the Board. - Guidelines for remuneration of senior executives